Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 ### Making a file to list our reference Metagenomes

-We need to generate a text file on the instance to pass to MetaQUAST.
+First we need to generate a text file on the instance to pass to MetaQUAST.
 There are multiple ways of creating a text file on command line, we will be using the program Nano (no relation to Oxford Nanopore!) here.

 > ## Text editors